Las Posadas: Regional variations

 One event in Portland, Oregon, finishes with Santa Claus and Christmas gifts donated to needy children.

 A large procession has been held since 1966 along the San Antonio River Walk.
 It traverses large landmarks in San Antonio, Texas, including the Arneson River Theater, Museo Alameda, and the Spanish Governor's Palace, ending at the Cathedral of San Fernando.

 In the Philippines, the tradition of Las Posadas is illustrated by the Panunulúyan pageant; sometimes it is performed immediately before the Misa de Gallo (Midnight Mass) and sometimes on each of the nine nights.
 The main difference, compared to Mexico, is that actors are used for Mary and Joseph instead of statues and sing the requests for accommodation.
 The lines of the "innkeepers" are also often sung, but sometimes these respond without singing.
 Another difference is that the lyrics are not in Spanish but in a Philippine language.

-In Nicaragua, the older generations grew up celebrating posadas, but the tradition fell out of fashion in cities by the 1960s; however, another major holiday called La Gritería (The Shoutings), on 7 December in honor of La Purísima Virgen (The Purest Virgin).
-La Purísima originated in León in the 1600s with Franciscan friars, and the celebration spread quickly throughout the country.
-By the 1800s, it became a national holiday and has since become a tradition in the Nicaraguan diaspora.
-La Purísima starts at noon on December 7 with major fireworks.
-Around 6:00 PM more fireworks announce the time when adults and children go out around their neighborhoods or towns with burlap sacks in hand visiting different altars while caroling the Virgin Mary.
-In exchange for singing, people receive sweets, fruit and toys.
-The celebration goes on into the night.
-At midnight, fireworks in the shape of Mary, stars and angels begin, typically lasting half an hour.

-Cuba has a similar tradition called Parrandas; though, its atmosphere is more similar to Carnaval.
-The tradition began in the 19th century by Father Francisco Vigil de Quiñones, the priest of the Grand Cathedral of Remedios, in order to get the people to go to midnight masses the week before Christmas; he had the idea to put together groups of children and provide them with jars, plates, and spoons so they could run around the village making noise and singing verses.
-The idea persisted over the years and gained a street party ending.

 In Colombia, Venezuela, and Ecuador, families and friends gather from the 16th to the 24th of December to pray the Novena de Aguinaldos.